How to look after your candle

 - Kept out of direct sunlight.
 UV ray exposure can cause scent and colour loss.

-Before lighting a candle the wick should be trimmed to 5mm.
+Before you light a candle each time, trim the wick to 5mm.

-Trimming a wick to 5mm will help prevent the flame becoming too large and flaring, keeping your tins and glass jars free from black smoke.
+Trimming a wick to 5mm will help the candle burn steadily, to last longer and prevent the flame becoming too large.

 Candle Wax Memory